chyeh/pubip/README.md

 address if a valid one is found.
 If you have ever tried to deploy services in China, you would understand what the [fallacies of distributed computing](fallacies of distributed computing) are.
 Based on the assumption that the services your program depends on are not always available, it's better to have more backups services.
-This library gives you the public IP address from several [APIs](https://github.com/chyeh/pubip/blob/master/settings.go#L12) that I found.
+This package gives you the public IP address from several [APIs](https://github.com/chyeh/pubip/blob/master/settings.go#L12) that I found.